The counselors at Grace Snell Middle School believe:

 Hello families!
 My name is Lawree Glenn and I am overjoyed to be the 6th grade counselor at Grace Snell Middle School.
 This is my 20th year in education.
 I taught elementary school for 15 years and have been a counselor for the last four years.
 As a school counselor, I endeavor to foster excellence, confidence, and resilience in all of the students with whom I engage.
 Recently, I graduated with my specialist degree in School Counseling from Valdosta State University.
 I am currently working on my doctorate in Counselor Education and Supervision at the University of Georgia.
 I love being a counselor and look forward to an amazing school year working to support the students here at Grace Snell Middle School.
 Go Comets!

-7th Grade: Charles Walker
+7th Grade: Jenneah Bertie

 8th Grade: Tierney Langdon